 These assistants are commonly called TAs.
 Their job is to assist the teacher to help raise the educational standard in the classroom for the student and schools benefit.
 They support individual pupils with special needs, assessing their performance and they carry out routine general tasks.

-- Nursery Nurse
+Nursery Assistants/Nursery Nurse

 Special Needs Teacher